 The Great Train Robbery

-None of the officers were aware that an attack was being made on the High Value Packet’s coach until one of the windows was completely smashed.
+None of the officers were aware that an attack was being made on the High Value Packet coach until one of the windows was completely smashed.
 One of the officers then called out “It’s a raid”.
 Whilst an attempt was made to fasten the corridor door and to pile bags against it, one assailant brandishing a heavy metal crow bar entered the coach through the off-side centre window.
 Other assailants then entered through the corridor door, threatened the five officers and made them lie down at the far end of the van.
-One robber stood guard over them.
-A number of robbers threw out the sacks of High Value Packet Mail, presumably into a waiting vehicle.
+One robber stood guard over them whilst others threw bags of High Value Packets out, which were passed to a waiting vehicle.

 After unloading the High Value Packet sacks of mail, the attackers bundled the driver and fireman into the High Value Packet coach.
 All seven men were then ordered not to leave the coach for half an hour.
 However as soon as things appeared to be quiet, two of the officers left the coach and raised the alarm.

 The press was rife with rumours.
 The Postmaster General returned early from his holiday in Spain.
 On his arrival he was met with a barrage of questions from the press.
 He also announced that the three top-security trains which should have been on the mail run that night were all out of action.
 This fuelled speculation that the security trains had been tampered with; possibly by someone that worked for the Post Office.

 With speculation on the prospect of the robbery being an inside job, the Post Office’s own policing department, the Investigation Branch, was called into action.
 Every available member of staff was put on the case, and they looked into every single one of the 70 plus Post Office employees who were working on the train that night.